When to Use Square Online

 Payment Processing Options

 The only drawback with Square Online is that you can only use Square as your payment processor.
 However, PayPal, Google Pay, and Apple Pay payments are fully supported by Square.
-Square POS is still one the best multichannel POS systems we have reviewed, so its exclusive integration is still enough for small businesses to process payments.
+You’ll also have the benefit of accepting Cash App payments, including Cash App Pay interest-free installment options.

 The integration with Square POS automatically keeps online and in-person purchases and inventory in sync.
 Square Online’s inventory features are very rudimentary.
 You can update your stock to reflect the following changes: stock received, inventory recount, restock return, and loss of stock due to damage or theft.

-There are no barcode, supplier, or purchasing features, even if you can set up unlimited products with variants.
-If you need advanced tools such as kitting or bundling items, vendor and purchase management, COGS tracking, or cross-location inventory tracking, we recommend you go with Square for Retail ($60 per month).
-Read our full Square POS review to learn more about Square’s advanced retail features.
+There are no barcode, supplier, or purchasing features in the basic Square Online store.
+If you need advanced tools (such as kitting or bundling items, vendor and purchase management, COGS tracking, and cross-location inventory tracking), we recommend you go with Square for Retail ($60 per month).
+Read our full Square for Retail review to learn more about the platform’s advanced retail features.

 We still consider Square to be the best fit for retailers looking to manage inventory for free and sell in-store, online, via invoice, or through mobile.

 What’s great about Square Online is the seamless experience you can provide your customers whether they are shopping in-store or online.
 You can set up click and collect options (like curbside pickup), specific pickup hours and order windows, order prep times, customer notifications for when their order is ready, and whether or not shoppers can schedule pickup times.
 You can also send order-status text alerts to customers with details such as order confirmation, pickup location/time, and shipping carrier.

 Interested to learn more about setting this up for your store?
 Learn how to set up click and collect and curbside pickup.